 - Visit Yasai Shokudo for daily vegetable bowls

 Vegan travelers should always check ingredients, as dashi can contain kelp and konbu.
 But the rewards are worth it, like moyashi stir-fries or kanten desserts.
-Dietary restrictions in Japan don’t hold back Hiroshima’s flavors; they open up new discoveries.
+Dietary restrictions in Japan don’t hold back city’s flavors; they open up new discoveries.

 Conclusion: Crafting Your Own Culinary Adventure in Hiroshima